-Milo Yiannopoulos: Breitbart Job, Book Deal In Jeopardy Over Pedophilia Remarks
+Milo Yiannopoulos: Breitbart Job, Book Deal In Jeopardy Over Pedophilia Remarks?

 — Charles Gasparino (@CGasparino) February 20, 2017

-According to USA Today, Milo Yiannopolous received a $250,000 advance from Threshold Editions, a conservative imprint of publishing house, Simon & Schuster, for a book set to be released in June titled Dangerous.
+According to USA Today, Milo Yiannopolous received a $250,000 advance from Threshold Editions, a conservative imprint of publishing house Simon & Schuster for a book set to be released in June, Dangerous.
 The moment the book was announced, controversy erupted with calls for boycotts against Simon & Schuster over comments Yiannopolous has made about transgender people, Muslims, and women/feminists.
-Feminist author, Roxane Gay, pulled her book from Simon & Schuster in protest of the Yiannopolous deal.
+Feminist author Roxane Gay pulled her book from Simon & Schuster in protest of the Yiannopolous deal.
 In response to concerns being raised, Simon & Schuster president Carolyn Reidy sent a letter to the company’s authors stating she “wants to make clear that we do not support or condone, nor will we publish, hate speech.”

-With this latest controversy over Yiannopolous, it’s possible that the risk of publishing the book will not outweigh the financial rewards Simon & Schuster stands to gain, and there’s a world of difference between seeming to stand behind controversial, or even hateful speech, and appearing to stand behind speech defending sexual crimes against children.
+With this latest controversy over Yiannopolous, it’s possible that the risk of publishing the book will not outweigh the financial rewards Simon & Schuster stands to gain, and there’s a world of difference between seeming to stand behind controversial or even hateful speech and appearing to stand behind speech defending sexual crimes against children.
 Simon & Schuster have not yet released an official comment regarding the controversy.

+(Edit: Immediately after publishing this story, Yiannopolous’s book was canceled, according to Independent.)

 In his defense, Milo Yiannopolous took to Facebook to try and clarify what he intended by his remarks, according to Boston Globe.